By Glen C. Strathy

 We know monsters and magic are not real.
 The laws of physics are fixed.
-There are no portals that can take us into other realities.
+There are no portals that can take us into other realities (at least not with current technology).
 The future remains to be determined.
 But Speculative Fiction invites us to imagine what could happen if things could be different.

 But then where does one put Historical Fiction?
 Or Psychological Suspense?
 Or Women's Fiction?